-This is especially concerning because diabetes is considering the 7th leading cause of death in the U.S.1
+This is especially concerning because diabetes is considered the 7th leading cause of death in the U.S.

 This potentially devastating disease is affecting your co-workers, neighbors and family members across all ages and races.

-The good news is that it is highly treatable, but it requires lifestyle changes along with medication.
+The good news is that diabetes is highly treatable, but it requires lifestyle changes along with medication.
 And many of these lifestyle changes are not easy, but they’re well worth it!

 Symptoms can be similar for all types; however, they’re most often identified in those suffering from type 1.
-People with type 2 often have symptoms so mild they go unnoticed and women with gestational diabetes rarely experience symptoms at all.2 According the American Diabetes Association, common symptoms3 include:
+People with type 2 often have symptoms so mild they go unnoticed and women with gestational diabetes rarely experience symptoms at all.
+According the American Diabetes Association, common symptoms include: